No wait-list. Low-cost options available.

-Currently, therapy is designed for teens, young adults and parents.
+Currently, therapy is designed for children (10+), teens, adults and parents.

 Neurodevelopmental assessments are designed for individuals aged 6 and up.